absmach/supermq-docs/docs/authorization.md

 ### Group Administrator

-Group Administrator user have access to update,delete,assign,unassing to group and also have access to update,delete,assign,unassing all of its child entities
+Group Administrator user have access to update,delete,assign,unassign to group and also have access to update,delete,assign,unassign all of its child entities

 From the [previous viewer example](#domain-viewer), lets take **User_3** who has **viewer relation** with **Domain_1**, which means **User_3 will be able to view all the entities created by others but cannot make any edits or updates on them.** ***<span style="color:blue">User_3 will have access to create entities in Domain_1 </span>***